 Love classical music but not sure where to start?
 Head over to Classical Piano Quick Start, four free lessons designed for beginners taught by Victoria Theodore.
-Victoria is a classically trained pianist with degrees from Oberlin College and Stanford University, and has played with Beyoncé and Stevie Wonder.
+Victoria is a classically trained pianist with degrees from Oberlin College and Stanford University.
+She has also shared the stage with stars like Beyoncé, Stevie Wonder, Prince, and more.
 Start your classical journey with Victoria today!

 For many people, “Für Elise” is the classical piano song.
 Beethoven’s melody is timeless and beautiful, and with some focus and determination, beginners can play this song too.

 There are a few hand position changes in this song, but I’ll walk you through the fingering so you don’t run out of fingers!

 To make things interesting, we’ve also included chord charts.
 This means you can play the left hand as it’s written or make up your own left hand accompaniment!
 If you want to sound like the original Beethoven arrangement, use fifths (ie. A-E-A for the A minor chord).

 (If you’re new to chords and chord charts, check out our free chording guide.)